kaheichanturtle/cpcfete2025/README.md

 # FETE Project

-This repository is part of the 2025 CPC Church FETE.
+This repository is part of the 2025 CPC Church FETE as an archive.

 ## Website Links